ExaltedSeraph/uni_deliberation/README.md

 # uni_deliberation
-Web application for managing the scores of university attendees
+Java EE Web application for managing the scores of university attendees